-Roger Glover has helped shape the sound of Deep Purple, as well as late-period Rainbow, as a bassist, songwriter and producer — making key contributions to a series of undeniably classic tracks from ‘Woman from Tokyo’ to ‘Smoke on the Water’ to today.
+Roger Glover has helped shape the sound of Deep Purple and late-period Rainbow as a bassist, songwriter and producer — making key contributions to a series of undeniably classic tracks from ‘Woman from Tokyo’ to ‘Smoke on the Water’ to today.

 In keeping, our list of the Top 10 Roger Glover songs delves deeply into both bands, spanning a period from the early-70s through Deep Purple’s current release, ‘Now What?!‘